Country Guide: Kazakhstan

 - Narcotics / drugs

 - Toxic and radioactive materials

-Recommended: Contact the destination agent to ensure all requirements have been met prior to import, especially for differences regarding air / sea shipments.
+Recommended: Contact the destination agent to ensure all requirements have been met prior to import, especially for differences regarding air / sea / surface shipments.